cBournhonesque/lightyear/NOTES.md

     the buffer of ActionStates. i.e. when we reach tick 16, we get the ActionState from the buffer.
   - flow is: press input (at client tick 10), update-action-state, store it in buffer for tick 16, then read from buffer at tick 10 to set action set.
     - if the total RTT is smaller than 6 ticks, then we will never get a rollback because server and client will have run the same sequence of actions!
+  - STATUS:
+    - implemented the delayed inputs.
+The inputs are actually delayed, but it causes some amount of mispredictions, even with only one client. (which was the opposite of what we wanted lol)
+  - DEBUG:
+    - i'm sending a lot more diffs than necessary.
+It's because when we fetch the older data from the buffer.
+    - i see a case where an action (release Left) has not been received on the server
+      - why? maybe just send full diffs then, so that we can recover for this case.
+      - absolutely 0 rollbacks with no input delay, so it is related
+    - after that, constant rollbacks, even though the later actions are correct
+      - SOLVED: off by 1 error!!!!!!!!!!!!

 - TODO: prediction smoothing.
 2 options.
   - we do rollback, compute the new predicted entity now.
 And then we interpolate by 'smooth' amount to it instead of just teleporting to it that means that we might do a lot of rollbacks in a row.